 Let’s take a look at the different types of phishing attacks, and how they compare to whaling.

 Simply put, whaling is a more targeted form of spear phishing that exploits the trust of recipients by pretending to be a known authority figure within a company.

-For example, attackers will pretend to be a C-level staff member in an organization, and use that authority to pressure employees and colleagues to take a specific action.
+For example, attackers will impersonate a C-level executive in an organization, and use that authority to pressure employees and colleagues to take a specific action.
 These actions can range from sending over financial statements, clicking on fraudulent links, or even wiring money to unknown accounts.

 Many phishing attacks are done indiscriminately and are sent to thousands of different people at once.
 Email scams are a numbers game, so attackers will send emails in bulk knowing only a small percent will fall for the scam.